ultraviolet-1986/linux_software_updater/README.md

 distribution which has a working `gcc` installation.
 This program was written in a Fedora Workstation 32 (x86_64) environment with no additional dependencies.

+Note that source code is contained within the `src` directory and so these commands must be run from that location within your Terminal.

 ```bash
 # Build the executable.
 gcc -std=c11 main.c check_network.c software_updater.c -o software_updater